AlessandroYorba/Alduin/README.md

 ### Deprecated Option ###
 #### let g:alduin_Shout_Windhelm = 1 ####

-In previous versions of alduin, there was option to add a light red tp the highlight group `Special`.
+In previous versions of alduin, there was option to add a light red color to the highlight group `Special`.
 In version 2.0+ there is no longer a need to have `let g:alduin_Shout_Windhelm = 1` declared in your .vimrc.
-The color Windhelm is now the default color for `Special` .
+The color Windhelm is now the default color for the highlight group.

 #### Moar Screenshots ####